-The Trust will issue and redeem Shares of the Fund only in Creation Units on a continuous basis through FDC, without a sales load, at its NAV next determined after receipt, on any business day, of an order in proper form.
-To be eligible to place orders to purchase a Creation Unit of the Fund, an entity must be an Authorized Participant, which is either (i) a "Participating Party," i.e., broker-dealer or other participant in the clearing process through the Continuous Net Settlement System of the National Securities Clearing Corporation ("NSCC"), a clearing agency that is registered with the Commission (the "Clearing Process"); or (ii) a Depository Trust Company ("DTC") participant, and, in each case, must have executed an agreement with FDC, with respect to creations and redemptions of Creation Units ("Participant Agreement").
-All Shares of the Fund, however created, will be entered on the records of DTC in the name of Cede & Co. for the account of a DTC participant.
+The Trust will issue and redeem

+Shares of the Funds only in Creation Units on a continuous basis through FDC, without a sales load, at its NAV next determined after receipt, on any business day, of an order in proper form.
+To be eligible to place orders to purchase or redeem a Creation Unit of a Fund an entity must be an Authorized Participant which is either (i) a "Participating Party," i.e., broker-dealer or other participant in the clearing process through the Continuous Net Settlement System of the National Securities Clearing Corporation ("NSCC"), a clearing agency that is registered with the Commission (the "Clearing Process"); or (ii) a Depository Trust Company ("DTC") participant, and, in each case, must have executed an agreement with FDC with respect to creations and redemptions of Creation Units ("Participant Agreement").
+All Shares of the Funds, however created, will be entered on the records of DTC in the name of Cede & Co. for the account of a DTC participant.
 The consideration for purchase of a Creation Unit generally will consist of an in-kind deposit of a designated portfolio of securities ("Deposit Securities") together with a deposit of a specified cash payment ("Cash Component") computed as described herein.
-Alternatively, the Fund may issue and redeem Creation Units in exchange for a specified all-cash payment ("Cash Deposit").
+Alternatively, a Fund may issue and redeem Creation Units in exchange for a specified all-cash payment ("Cash Deposit").
 Together, the Deposit Securities and the Cash Component or, alternatively, the Cash Deposit, will constitute the "Portfolio Deposit," which represents the minimum initial and subsequent investment amount for a Creation Unit.
-In the event the Fund requires Deposit Securities and a Cash Component in consideration for purchasing a Creation Unit, the function of the Cash Component is to compensate for any differences between the NAV per Creation Unit and the Deposit Amount (as defined below).
+In the event a Fund requires Deposit Securities and a Cash Component in consideration for purchasing a Creation Unit, the function of the Cash Component is to compensate for any differences between the NAV per Creation Unit and the Deposit Amount (as defined below).
 The Cash Component would be an amount equal to the difference between the NAV of the Shares (per Creation Unit) and the "Deposit Amount," which is an amount equal to the market value of the Deposit Securities.
-A fixed transaction fee is applicable to each purchase of Creation Units, and an additional variable transaction fee may apply under certain circumstances.49
+A fixed transaction fee is applicable to each purchase of Creation Units, and an additional variable transaction fee may apply under certain circumstances.
+54

-The Fund will make available through the NSCC on each business day, prior to the opening of trading on the NYSE (currently 9:30 a.m.
+Each Fund will make available through the NSCC on each business day, prior to the opening of trading on the NYSE (currently 9:30 a.m.
 Eastern time), the list of the names and the required number of shares of each Deposit Security and the amount of the Cash Component (or Cash Deposit) to be included in the current Portfolio Deposit (based on information at the end of the previous business day) for the Fund.
 Such Portfolio Deposit will be applicable, subject to any adjustments as described below, in order to effect purchases of Creation Units until such time as the next-announced Portfolio Deposit composition is made available.

-Shares may be redeemed only in Creation Units at their NAV next determined after receipt of a redemption request in proper form by the Fund through the transfer agent and only on a business day through an Authorized Participant that has entered into a Participant Agreement.
-FMR, through
+Shares may be redeemed only in Creation Units at their NAV next determined after receipt of a redemption request in proper form by the relevant Fund through the transfer agent and only on a business day through an Authorized Participant that has entered into a Participant Agreement.
+FMR, through NSCC, will make available immediately prior to the opening of trading on NYSE (currently 9:30 a.m.
+Eastern time) on each business day, the identity of the basket of securities ("Fund Securities") that will be applicable (subject to possible amendment or correction) to redemption requests received in proper form (as defined below) on that day.